arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

     bool bIsInitialized;

     // Returns true if there is no error
-    // @param result The objected activated in the pool.
+    // @param result The object activated in the pool.
     UFUNCTION(BlueprintCallable)
     bool UObjectPool::Request(UPoolableObject*& result);
   ```